Gyanesha/90-Days-of-Code/readme.md

 # 90 Days of Code Challenge

-This challenge is currently meant for the students of ```NIT Durgapur```.
+This challenge is currently meant for the students of ```NIT DURGAPUT```.
 Commit yourself to our 90 days of code challenge and contribute to the improvement of the coding culture of our college.

 ``` Starts from Feb 28th, 2018 ```